burrt/compsci-docs/_v1/tdd.md

 * Trend in modern languages encroaching into static type-checking; more and more coupling to the compiler
   * "Some unit tests don't need to be written": unit tests test operations and indirectly tests the types

-## BDD - Behavioural Driven Development
+## BDD - Behavioral Driven Development

-It is a process that encourages collaboration amongs developers, QA and non-technical or business participants in a software project.
-It is an evolution from TDD and involves the use of natural-language constructs e.g. English sentences, that can express the behaviour and expected outcomes.
+It is a process that encourages collaboration amongst developers, QA and non-technical or business participants in a software project.
+It is an evolution from TDD and involves the use of natural-language constructs e.g. English sentences, that can express the behavior and expected outcomes.

 In short, it focuses on: